Healthcare in Japan

 You should expect to pay around £250 per month to cover a family of four for private healthcare in the UK and Japan, which could be a great deal, depending on your living situation and health needs.

-If you want to protect yourself and your family with private medical insurance in Japan, we recommend Cigna.
+If you want to protect yourself and your family with private medical insurance in Japan, check out our list of recommended healthcare providers.
+From there, you can request free quotes from whichever company suits your needs.